madprofit/NFL_app/README.md

 #NFL APP

 Using the NFL API users will have NFL player stats, projections and twitter mentions after searching their name with this app.
+The app's views will change thru showing the specific category of content until the end where all views come together on the last view.